 - Extreme deformity of the leg

-– The size of stockings & date applied
+- The size of the stockings and the date they were applied

 - When the stocking is removed